mvolkmann/zit/README.md

 Zit supports two-way data binding for HTML form elements.

-- `input` and `select` elements can have a `value` attribute whose value is "@" followed by a property name.
+- `input` and `select` elements can have a `value` attribute whose value is "this.somePropertyName".
-- `textarea` elements can have text content that is "@" followed by a property name.
+- `textarea` elements can have text content that is "this.somePropertyName"

 In all these cases, if the user changes the value of the form element, the specified property is updated.